negswell/car-rental-api/readme.md

 The app has been hosted on Heroku at https://node-carrental.herokuapp.com/

-api requests need to be made along the /api route that is https://node-carrental.herokuapp.com/api
+API requests need to be made along the /api route that is https://node-carrental.herokuapp.com/api

 The POSTMAN API collection for heroku app is  https://www.getpostman.com/collections/4f663467234ce7efce28

+external packages used :
+express - web server
+mongoose - orm for mongoDB
+moments - for creating custom date objects